- How did we get our English version of the Bible and how accurate is it?

 1609 Rheims-Douay Bible is the First Complete English Catholic Bible.
 Called Rheims – Douay because the New Testament portion was first completed in Rheims France in 1582 followed by the Old Testament finished in 1609 in Douay.
 In this version the 14 books of the Apochrypha are returned to the Bible in the order written rather than kept separate in an appendix.

 1611 King James Version.
 The stated purpose of the King James translation was “”not to make a bad version good, but to make a good one better, or out of many good ones one principal good one.”
 It is primarily a re-translation of the Bishop’s Bible.
-54 men work on translation using all the widely accepted versions up to then including Bishop’s, Geneva, Matthews, Coverdale and Tyndale translation as well as looking at original manuscripts.
+54 men were called to work on translation (47 actually participated) using all the widely accepted versions up to then including Bishop’s, Geneva, Matthews, Coverdale and Tyndale translation as well as looking at original manuscripts.
 All available copies of the original manuscripts are brought in.
 It is found that the Hebrew manuscripts are virtually identical while there is wide variations in the Greek manuscripts as they have been hand copied and handed down.
-The 54 men work as teams checking each other’s work.
+The 47 men work as teams checking each other’s work.
 It was printed originally with all 80 books including the Apochrypha again as a separate section.

 1613-1901: At that time until today translations have continued as translators gained a better understanding of the Hebrew language and the Greek writers.
 300 corrections were made in the 1613 version of the King James Version.
 In the 18th century Bishop Challoner made revisions to the Rheims-Douay Bible removing some Latin terms and adding the use of King James translation in some areas.